manishkatyan/bbb-optimize/README.md

 To check the status of coturn server: `systemctl start coturn`

+To view logs in real-time: `journalctl -u coturn -f`

 You can force using the TURN on Firefox browser.
 Open a Firefox tab and type `about:config`.
 Search for `media.peerconnection.ice.relay_only`.
 Set it to true.
 At this moment Firefox only use TURN relay.
 Now join a BigBlueButton session for this Firefox browser to see Turn server in action.

 Using Chrome to test: Type `chrome://webrtc-internals` in a Chrome browser.
 Reference: `https://testrtc.com/find-webrtc-active-connection/`